Friday’s Transactions - WTOP News

 |National Football League

-CAROLINA PANTHERS — Traded RB Christian McCaffrey to San Francisco in exchange for a 2023 second, third and fourth-round draft pick and a 2024 fifth-round pick, pending a passed physical.
+CAROLINA PANTHERS — Traded RB Christian McCaffrey to San Francisco in exchange for a 2023 second, third and fourth-round draft pick and a 2024 fifth-round pick.

 KANSAS CITY CHIEFS — Signed WR Ihmir Smith-Marsette to the practice squad.